 While many bowel issues related to radiation therapy tend to resolve on the completion of treatment, some effects can persist long term, and may not even appear until weeks to months after therapy has stopped.
 Please speak with your doctors for advice and suggestions on how to manage any bowel issues you may be experiencing.

 Radiation can cause what is known as radiation enteritis, or damage to the small intestine.
 Only 5-15% of people treated with abdominal radiation (or radiation in the general abdominal area) will develop chronic enteritis.
 However, radiation effects can persist in a greater number of people for months to years after the completion of therapy before subsiding.
-Symptoms of enteritis include nausea, vomiting, watery diarrhea, and abdominal cramping.
+Symptoms of enteritis include nausea, vomiting, watery diarrhoea, and abdominal cramping.
 Longer-term symptoms include bloody diarrhea, a persistent feeling of needing to pass stool, weight loss and abdominal pain.

 In addition to enteritis, radiation may also cause damage to the rectum and anus resulting in something called proctitis, which often causes rectal pain, bleeding, incontinence and discharge.